Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13043: enlarged hoe just a little
 - 13045: after 526
 - 13048: beard god→king (who knows, but the consensus is king)
+- 1304A: drew from scratch, the sample is Noto
 - 1304B: extension, enlarged sistrum
 - 1304F: straighter arms
 - 13050: +tits